Neha Gour

 Graduate Teaching Assistant

-Neha Gour is pursuing her Ph.D. in Health Communication at the Department of Communication and is a Research Assistant at the Center for Climate Change Communication at George Mason University, Virginia, USA.
+Neha Gour is pursuing her Ph.D. at the intersection of climate change, public health, and science communication and is a Research Assistant at the Center for Climate Change Communication at George Mason University.

 Her research focuses on collecting and assessing empirical evidence to foster effective climate change and public health communication.
 She actively uses her academic research to guide policy reforms and advocates for increased awareness on the health effects of climate change to advance public engagement in society.